Simple Pruning Technique Improves Tomato Harvest

 If your goal is to maximize the harvest, prune suckers sparingly.
 A good compromise is to remove all suckers that grow below the first flower cluster.
 This helps keep the main supporting stem strong, but it doesn't remove upper suckers that will eventually produce flowers and fruit.

-Prune sparingly, too, if you live in a place with intense summer sun, which can cause sunscald on fruits (evidenced by fruit with tough, thickened skin and discolored areas).
+Prune sparingly, too, if you live in a place with intense summer sun, which can cause sunscald on fruits (fruit with tough, thickened skin and discolored areas).

 In regions with short growing seasons, some gardeners start pruning off suckers in late summer to encourage the plant to direct its energy to existing fruit.